-MCKINNEY, TX -- Brandon Brooks, the 15-year-old boy who shot the McKinney pool party video that's being broadcast around the world, is telling his side of the story to NewsFix.
+MCKINNEY, TX -- The 15-year-old who shot the now viral McKinney pool party video is telling his side of the story to NewsFix.

-"He trips and drops his flashlight.
-He's going crazy, putting people in handcuffs, tackling people, slinging them on the ground," Brooks said.
+With his camera in hand, Brandon says things really got out of hand when Officer Eric Casebolt showed up, "He trips and drops his flashlight.
+He's going crazy, putting people in handcuffs, tackling people, slinging them on the ground."

-Things got really scary for the teen behind the lens as he watched his 14-year-old friend being thrown to the ground.
+Things got really scary for the teen as he watched his 14-year-old friend being thrown to the ground.

-"Several concerns about the conduct of one of the officers on the scene has been raised,” McKinney Police Chief Greg Conley said at a news conference on Sunday.
-"The McKinney Police Department is committed to treating all persons fairly under the law.
+Police Chief Greg Conley wants everyone to know, "The McKinney Police Department is committed to treating all persons fairly under the law.
 We’re committed to preserving the peace and safety of our community for all of our citizens.”

 But 15-year-old Brandon Brooks isn't buying it, "They're just going to discriminate against them because they're black.
 What if that was your kid getting slung to the ground?
 Would you still be talking about them in the way that you are?"